 "Clients are requesting black countertops again and I'm all for it," says Daleet Spector, a Santa Monica-based interior designer.
 "Black countertops can add contrast to an all-white kitchen or a sense of drama and moodiness when combined with darker colors.
 Plus, they can hide dirt and stains — a major [bonus] in my book," adds Spector.
 There's no shortage of materials to choose from either — soapstone, slate, marble, quartz, and even paper.
 Yup, that's right, paper.
 Now that we've got your attention, check out these 25 black kitchen countertop ideas that will surely inspire your next remodel.

 This rustic kitchen by Shea from Studio McGee is what farmhouse dreams are made of.
-The open wood shelves and rough-hewn beams add warmth, while the dark grout, oil-rubbed bronze cabinet pulls, and wall sconces play up the high-contrast color palette for a look that's clean and full of charm.
+The open wood shelves and rough-hewn ceiling beams add warmth, while the dark grout, oil-rubbed bronze cabinet pulls, and wall sconces play up the high-contrast color palette for a look that's bright and full of charm.

 6. Use color sparingly.

 Black marble countertops and hunter green cabinetry anchor this sweet kitchen by Katie Hackworth.
 The space also features mixed metal finishes, wall tile, and dark wood accents without overdoing any of it.
 And can we talk about the breakfast nook with a built-in banquette and patterned floor tile?
 Swoon!

 7. Couple black countertops with a patterned backsplash.